valentinradu/Helm/README.md

 In Helm, navigation rules are defined in a graph structure using fragments and segues.
 Fragments are dynamic sections of an app, some are screens, others overlapping views (like a sliding player in a music listening app).
 Segues are directed edges used to specify rules between two fragments, such as the presentation style or the auto flag (more about these [below](#segues)).

-### The presentation path
+### The presented path

 Unlike traditional routers, Helm uses an ordered set of edges to represent the path.
-This allows querying the presented fragments and the steps needed to reach them while enabling complex, multilayered UIs.
+This allows querying the presented fragments and the steps needed to reach them while enabling multilayered UIs.

 ### Transitions